 The Day Room

-Positioned between the Gaol Cells and the Police Station, this light-filled, character-rich room now offers a striking contrast to its past.
+Positioned between the Gaol Cells and the Police Station, this light-filled room now offers a striking contrast to its working past.
+Today, the Day Room is a unique venue, rich with character and history, providing an inspiring setting for exhibitions by emerging artists.

 Express interest in presenting an exhibition in the Day Room.